White Teeth (TV serial): Reception

-White Teeth's first episode received 2.2 million viewers and a 14 percent audience share between 10pm and 11.05pm, according to unofficial overnight figures.
+White Teeth's first episode received 2.2 million viewers and a 14 per cent audience share between 10pm and 11.05pm, according to unofficial overnight figures.
 The series gained healthy viewing figures throughout and peaked at 3.5 million during the final episode.

 In October 2002, the series was hailed as one of the must-watch shows that autumn on British television.

 William Feaver called the series "an enjoyable epic sweep type romp... liked the way in which topics are brought in, adroitly dealt with and dealt out."
 Bonnie Greer thought "the adapter did a very good job... broke it open and made it into something else... lovely multicultural sweep...
 The cast was wonderful."
 Mark Lawson "thought the director... was trying to put a visual style to replace the prose style."
 Tim Lott said "it captured the energy of the book very well... more successful than the book, artistically... very well cast...
 It's very brilliantly cut.
 It has great pace...
 It's one of the best adaptations."

 BBC News reported "White Teeth lives up to the book but arguably betters it.
 The screenplay captures the book's grand scale and intimacy.
 But it also keeps up the pace where the novel began to flag... it is fresh, energetic and effortlessly played out by a great cast."

 TV Quick thought the series was "a fabulous four part drama, with a cracking soundtrack."
 John Leonard New York called it "superb... rambunctious...White Teeth is a wild ride..."
 Sean O'Hagen of The Observer described it as "taut and fast-moving...
 On the television screen, White Teeth unfolds as a thing of often surreal and impressionistic beauty..."
 Also adding that "it features a strong cast... as well as strong performances from relative newcomers..."

 Daily Express thought the series was "beautifully shot, beautifully acted, this modern classic is a screen triumph."
 The Observer thought "the cinematography has a understated beauty rarely seen in television adaptations."

 Book Magazine reported "wonderful...
 Indian superstar Om Puri is masterful."
 Express on Sunday reported "White Teeth may finally make Phil Davies the superstar he deserves to be."
 Independent on Sunday reported "a beguiling performance from newcomer Naomie Harris."